bsabar/Module_6--python-api-challenge/README.md

 - Push your changes to GitHub.
 - Add a .gitignore File

+## A few things to remember:
-### For this assignment, you will need to add a .gitignore file to your repo.
+- For this assignment, you will need to add a .gitignore file to your repo.
 Doing so will prevent the api_keys.py file that contains your API key from being shared with the public.
 If you skip this step, anyone using GitHub could copy and use your API key, and you may incur charges as a result.

-To get stsrted, type git status in the command line to see a list of all the untracked files that you have created so far.
+- To get stsrted, type git status in the command line to see a list of all the untracked files that you have created so far.

-To add only the WeatherPy.ipynb file to GitHub, type git add WeatherPy.ipynb.
+- To add only the WeatherPy.ipynb file to GitHub, type git add WeatherPy.ipynb.
 Keep in mind that you would have to add each file individually when adding or updating a file.
 A more efficient solution is to add all of the files that you don't want to track to the .gitignore file.

-Before adding your files to GitHub, add api_keys.py to the .gitignore file by following these steps:
+## Before adding your files to GitHub, add api_keys.py to the .gitignore file by following these steps:

-Open your python-api-challenge GitHub folder in VS Code.
+- Open your python-api-challenge GitHub folder in VS Code.

-Open the .gitignore file and type the following code on the first line:

-Adding config.py file.
+- Open the .gitignore file and type the following code on the first line: Adding config.py file. api_keys.py
-api_keys.py

-In the command line, type git status and press Enter.
+- In the command line, type git status and press Enter.
 The output should indicate that the .gitignore file has been modified and the WeatherPy.ipynb file is untracked.

-Use git add, git commit, and git push to commit the modifications to .gitignore and the WeatherPy.ipynb file to GitHub.
+- Use git add, git commit, and git push to commit the modifications to .gitignore and the WeatherPy.ipynb file to GitHub.

-On GitHub, the only new file you should find is the WeatherPy.ipynb file.
+- On GitHub, the only new file you should find is the WeatherPy.ipynb file.

-Files
+## Files
 Download the following files to help you get started:

 Module 6 Challenge filesLinks to an external site.